I've always thought in terms of design.

 I'm a dot connector.

 I link great creative to how it needs to work, and I connect the people, perspectives, and systems that get it there.
-Not by coding it, but by seeing how the whole thing fits together and helping everyone move in the same direction with momentum.
+Not by coding it, but by seeing how it all fits together and helping everyone move in the same direction with clarity and investment.

-And the more I've done that work, the clearer the lessons became.
-The technology is rarely the hard part.
-The people are what make it work.
+The more I've moved ahead with this philosophy, the clearer the lessons became.
+Technology is rarely the hard part.
+People are the key to success.

-Organizations don't transform because they buy something new.
-They transform when their people understand the mission, build confidence, and trust that the change is being done with them, not to them.
+They transform when their people understand the mission, build confidence, and trust that change is being done with them, not to them.
+Change works best when it's done inclusively, thoughtfully, and communicated clearly.

 The work of connecting the dots, between craft and function,